umb-hub/What-A-Capacity-Test/README.md

 Apache HTTP Server is a docker container with prebuilded image, that contains Apache WebServer configured with php module, in listening on port 80.
 Futhermore, MySQL connector is installed to communicate with MariaDB component.

-There are differents files uploaded in container, those artefacts are usefull to create 3 type of different workload:
+There are differents files uploaded in container, those artefacts are usefull to create 2 type of different workload:

 - **Static Workload**: include only html static pages to download
-- **Dynamic Workload**: static and dynamic pages are generated using operation on database
+- **Dynamic Workload**: static and dynamic pages are generated using operations on database

 ### MariaDB Server